bbauska/UofM-AdvStyling/readme.md

 ```

 Now hopefully, when we go through, you would think that when I click on
-the drop-down, something should drop-down and it didn\'t.
+the drop-down, something should drop-down and it didn&apos;t.
 I do this on
 purpose, because I really like to make the same mistakes that you guys
 possibly make.